 Each QuickBase billing account generally has one central contact: the Billing Account Administrator.
 Billing Account Administrators can:

-Create other billing account managers and application managers
+Create other billing account administrators and application managers

 Control user permissions to your billing account.